H

 Camellia gauchowensis Chang (1961).

 Subgenus Camellia; Section Oleifera.
 A tall shrub; leaves elliptic, 8 cm long x 4.5 cm wide.
 Flowers white, 6-7.5 cm across.
-This species varies from C.oleifera by having glabrous branchlets, more perules, larger flowers and fruit, which is also pear-shaped and has a thicker pericarp.
+This species varies from C. oleifera by having glabrous branchlets, more perules, larger flowers and fruit, which is also pear-shaped and has a thicker pericarp.
 Distribution: Western Guangdong Province, wild and cultivated.

 Camellia gaudichaudii (Gagnep.)
 Sealy (1949).

 Subgenus Camellia; Section Furfurfacea.
 A shrub or small tree.
 Leaves elliptic, 4.5-6.5 cm long x 2-2.3 cm wide, firmly leathery.
 Flower perulate, solitary and terminal.
 Synonym: Thea Gaudichaudii Gagnep.
 (1942).
-Distribution: Hainan, Guangxi, Jiangxi Provinces, China, and Vietnam.
+Distribution: Hainan, Guangxi, Jiangxi Provinces, China and Vietnam.

 Camellia gilbertii (A.Chev) Sealy (1958).

-Camellia glaberrima Chang (1981).
+Camellia glabberima Chang (1981).

 Camellia glabriperulata Chang, (1984).

 Subgenus Camellia; Section Camellia; Subsection Reticulata; Series Reticulatae.
 A small tree up to 6 m tall, trunk to 24 cm diameter.
 Leaves coriaceous, oblong to lanceolate-oblong, 4-5.5 cm long x 1.5-2.2 cm wide, apices subacute, bases wide-cuneate to sub-rotund, upper surface bright green, lower olive green, glabrous, margins finely serrulate.
 Flower red, terminal, subsessile, 4-5 cm across, petals 7-8, obovate, 3 cm long.
+Originated in Quizhou Province, China.

 Camellia gracilipes Merr. ex Sealy (1949).

 Subgenus Thea; Section Longissima.
 A shrub 2-3.5 m tall.
-Leaves, thinly leathery, lanceolate -elliptic or narrowly oblong-elliptic, apices caudate, 6-10 cm long x 1.2-2.6 cm wide.
+Leaves, thinly leathery, lanceolate -elliptic or narrowly olbong-elliptic, apices caudate, 6-10 cm long x 1.2-2.6 cm wide.
 Flowers long pedicellate, fragrant, collateral with vegetative bud and axillary, 2.2-2.5 cm across, white or yellowish with 7 petals.
 Distribution: Vietnam.

 Camellia grandibracteata Chang (1983).